dumpeldown/tcx-hr-merger/README.md

 ````

-See `python3 addHR2tcx.py --help` for more information.
+See `python addHR2tcx.py --help` for more information.

 ## How it works
 1. The original TCX file is converted to a CSV file.